 If you are on budget or prefer to hit Semarang backpacking style, head on to Jalan Kauman and you will see the hostels and backpacker inns side by side.
 Most prices start at around IDR70,000 to IDR200,000, about USD5-15.00

 Mid-range to Luxury

 Since the currency exchange from USD to IDR is unbelievably cheap, most mid-range to luxury accommodations here can be affordable too.
-One good place worthy to check out is the Quest Hotel Semarang, here is their link from Traveloka, a 3 star hotel with a relaxing poolside that you can lounge for a restful day.
-For luxury hotels, 4 stars and up, price range per night is around USD30-35.00 per night.
+One good place worthy to check out is the Quest Hotel Semarang, here is their link from Traveloka, a 3-star hotel with a relaxing poolside where you can lounge for a restful day.
+For luxury hotels, 4 stars and up, the price range per night is around USD30-35.00 per night.

 Points of interest

 Semarang may be tranquil for some but these iconic attractions may just surprise you;